 Difference Between RFP Writers and Proposal Writers

-AN RFP writer creates explicit requests for a proposal that includes vital information candidates need for proposal writing.
+An RFP writer creates explicit requests for a proposal that includes vital information candidates need for proposal writing.
 The RFP writer’s job is to create a concise RFP that helps the client decide on the best candidate.

 What is an RFP?